dkim19375/DkimGradle/README.md

     compileOnly(spigotAPI(MinecraftVersion.V1_19_2)) // Spigot API for 1.19.2

     // Spigot NMS for 1.19.2
-    // Does not require any of the repositories above
+    // Does not require any of the repositories above,
     // but you must have run BuildTools for the current version compileOnly(spigotNMS(MinecraftVersion.V1_19_2)) // Spigot NMS for 1.19.2